kingsquare/docker-tunnel/README.md

 The full syntax for starting an image from this container:

 	docker run -d --name [$your_tunnel_name] -v $SSH_AUTH_SOCK:/ssh-agent kingsquare/tunnel *:[$exposed_port]:[$destination]:[$destination_port] [$user@][$server]

+**Mac support:** Please be aware that with the launch of the [Docker for Mac Beta](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) this currently doesnt work on Mac.
+Please see this [note](https://github.com/kingsquare/docker-tunnel/issues/2#issuecomment-220782052)

 # Examples